ldionne/mpl11/README.md

 - [ ] Make bool.hpp lighter.
 In particular, it should probably not depend
       on integer.
 - [ ] Design a StaticConstant concept?
+- [ ] In the tutorial, when we specialize metafunction classes inside the `boost::mpl11` namespace, we don't make them boxed.
+This makes sense because they are metafunction classes, not boxes of metafunction class.
+      What should we do?
+Should we
+      1. Make the specializations boxed
+      2. Do not take for granted that they are boxed when we use them in the library and box them redundantly, which is correct but suboptimal.
+      3. Explicitly state that nothing may be specialized inside the `boost::mpl11` namespace unless specified otherwise.
+Then, specify what can be specialized on a per-component basis and then we apply (2) only to the components that might not be boxed.
+- [ ] Consider having a public data constructor for `Foreign`, which would simply preserve type identity.
+Also; might consider changing the name of `Foreign`.

 <!-- Links -->